Updated April 8, 2026

 10. Hat leash

-Without an adjustable chin strap or drawcord and toggle to tighten the crown of a hat, chances are it won’t do its job in windy conditions.
-One strategy is to clip the hat to clothing to at least prevent the hat from blowing away.
-I’ve used a section of worn-out wired in-ear headphones with the original plastic clip attached.
-The clip attaches to clothing, and the plastic-coated wires in decent shape can pass for an acceptable lightweight leash to fasten to an adjustable toggle strap.
+Without an adjustable chin strap or drawcord and toggle to tighten the crown of a hat, chances are it won’t stay in place in windy conditions.
+One strategy is to clip the hat to clothing to prevent the hat from blowing away.
+Take a section of worn-out wired in-ear headphones with the original plastic clip attached.
+The clip attaches to clothing, and the plastic-coated wires can pass for an acceptable lightweight leash to fasten to an adjustable toggle strap.

 cap-leash-with-plastic-clip